The Public Paperfolding History Project

 There is, however, a separate page about the simpler, and earlier, design I call the Primitive Paper Banger.

 Lewis Carroll's diary mentions paperfolding on several occasions.
 The entry for October 8th 1890 includes the words '... and the little boy Francis Epipharius (Piffy), a very bright little creature, who taught me how to fold paper pistols ...'
 There are three other subsequent entries which record Lewis Carroll teaching these paper pistols to other children.
 Unfortunately we have no evidence to tell us what these paper pistols were.
-It is possible that they were paper bangers, either of the primitive or more sophisticated varieties, or one of the designs on the paper pistols page, or something else entirely.
+It is probable that they were paper bangers, either of the primitive or more sophisticated varieties, or one of the designs on the paper pistols page, or something else entirely.

 In China (and in publications by Chinese authors)